boutiqueforaweek/boutiqueforaweek.github.io/pages/volunteers/opportunities.md

 ## Non-Conventional Volunteer Opportunities/Bartering

 Do you have a unique service to offer or a product we might need?
-Click on &#8220;[Bartering](/volunteers/bartering/)&#8221; to see what you might be able to trade us for a shop early pass!
+Click on "[Bartering]({% link pages/volunteers/bartering.md %})"; to see what you might be able to trade us for a shop early pass!